-In regard to energy-efficient HVAC installation in Ocala, there’s great news for you this tax period.
+In regard to energy-efficient HVAC installation in Ocala, there’s fantastic news for your family at tax time.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This may qualify you for reductions for energy-efficient home modifications, like updated heating and cooling systems, water heaters and heat pumps.
+This may qualify you for reductions for energy-efficient home enhancements, like updated heating and cooling systems, water heaters and heat pumps.

 What Makes My Purchase Eligible?

-To qualify for the incentive, the home must be the taxpayer’s main house in the U.S. The improvement must last for at least five years, with the original use originating with you.
+To qualify for the reduction, the home must be the taxpayer’s main home in the U.S. The improvement must work for at least five years, with the original use originating with the homeowner.

 What Types of Improvements are Qualify for High-Efficiency Renovations?

-Typically, this tax credit equals 10% of the expense of the ensuing energy-saving enhancements that match certain ENERGY STAR® conditions:
+Typically, this tax incentive equals 10% of the price of the ensuing energy-saving enhancements that achieve specific ENERGY STAR® conditions:

 - Advanced main air-circulating fans